 One of the greatest benefits of opening a Dubai subsidiary is related to the share capital requirements which apply differently for mainland companies and free zone structures.
 From this point of view, it is important to notice the fact that most of the times free zone authorities will impose different share capital regulations.

 It is advisable to research the free zone in which you will set up a subsidiary in UAE.
 Also, it is just as important to understand that each free zone targets one or more industries.

 If you are interested in setting up a business in Dubai and you are considering a subsidiary of your foreign company, our local agents can offer all the support needed.

-Registration steps for opening a subsidiary in Dubai
+Registration steps for opening a subsidiary in Dubai in 2022

 All companies operating in Dubai are required to register with the Department of Economic Development (DED).
 The first step towards establishing a subsidiary in Dubai is to appoint a local agent to handle the registration procedure.

 Under the Dubai Company Law, foreign entities are allowed to register subsidiaries under the form of limited liability companies which is one of the most popular business vehicles in the country.
 The following steps must be followed to register a subsidiary in Dubai: